Turkish Emissions Trading System

-The Turkish Emissions Trading System is the carbon emission trading system of Turkey, which is supposed to start in Q3 2026, with a pilot phase including industries such as cement.
-Exporters will have to pay the EU Carbon Border Adjustment Mechanism from 1 January 2026 until the Turkish ETS starts.
+The Turkish Emissions Trading System is the carbon emission trading system expected to cover almost half of greenhouse gas emissions by Turkey, with a 50 thousand tCO₂e/year threshold.
+Reporting started in 2026, with a free pilot phase including industries such as cement.
+Exporters have to pay the EU Carbon Border Adjustment Mechanism from 2026 until the Turkish ETS starts charging.
 The implementation phase is due to run from 2027 to 2034.
-As of 2025 a law has been passed but allowances not yet decided, and it has not yet clear whether the country will join the Cooperative Mechanisms under Article 6 of the Paris Agreement.
+A law was passed in 2025 but allowances have not yet been decided, and it has not yet clear whether the country will join the Cooperative Mechanisms under Article 6 of the Paris Agreement.
+In 2026 Carbon Market Watch criticised the free allocations, the lack of transparency and the lack of guaranteed absolute emissions reductions.